 The 1996 election produced a close and indecisive result.
 After two months of negotiations a coalition government was formed (to the surprise of many) between the previously antagonistic National and New Zealand First parties.
 As this was New Zealand's first coalition government since the 1930s, the arrangement took some getting used to.

 Subsequent events – in particular a spate of defections (termed 'party-hopping' or, in the case of Maori members, 'waka-jumping') by Members of Parliament (MPs) and the messy collapse of the coalition – sapped public confidence in the new voting system.
-Opinion polls suggested many people wanted to turn back the clock to the old first past the post (FPP) era or try an alternative system.
-Support for MMP has rallied since the turn of the 21st century, though.
+In the late 1990s opinion polls suggested many people wanted to turn back the clock to the old first past the post (FPP) era or try an alternative system.

-As the Royal Commission and pro-MMP campaigners had predicted, Parliament has become much more diverse and representative of modern New Zealand society.
-Following the 2005 election there were 39 women, 21 Maori, 4 Pacific and 2 Asian MPs among Parliament's 121 members.
+As the Royal Commission and pro-MMP campaigners had predicted, Parliament has certainly become more diverse and representative of modern New Zealand society.
+Following the 2005 election, there were 39 women, 21 Maori, 4 Pacific and 2 Asian MPs among Parliament's 121 members.
+The 2008 election returned 42 women and 31 members of Maori, Pacific or Asian descent.

-On the other hand, critics point out that the political scene remains highly adversarial.
+But MMP has its critics.
+Many argue that it gives too much power to smaller parties and to 'unelected' list MPs.
+Others point out that, despite claims that proportional representation would promote consensus, New Zealand's political scene remains highly adversarial.
 The mainstream media still tend to portray election campaigns as a two-horse race for power.
 Although MMP has brought many changes, it is clear that a new voting system cannot by itself radically alter a nation's traditional political culture.